-Sent to the market by his uncle to sell their horse and buy thatch for their roof, Jack meets the beautiful Princess Isabelle whom he rescues her from ruffians.
-He returns home only with a handful of beans given to him by a monk who claimed they were sacred but that does little to impress his uncle who tosses them away.
-In the night the Princess arrives having run off to keep from marrying Roderick who is clearly only interested in becoming king.
-Soon the beans take root with a giant stalk carrying away the princess and Jack's house.
-He soon sets off on an adventure with the king's guards to rescue the princess only to find that a mythical land filled with giants really exists.Written by
+Sent to the market by his uncle to sell their horse and buy thatch for their roof, Jack meets the beautiful Princess Isabelle, whom he rescues from ruffians.
+He returns home with only a handful of beans given to him by a monk who claimed they were sacred, but that does little to impress his uncle, who tosses them away.
+In the night, the Princess arrives, having run off to keep herself from marrying Roderick, who is clearly only interested in becoming king.
+Soon, the beans take root with a giant stalk carrying away the princess and Jack's house.
+He soon sets off on an adventure with the king's guards to rescue the princess, only to find that a mythical land filled with giants really exists.Written by

 When the king begins chopping the beanstalk with his sword, he is cutting nearly straight down from overhead on a horizontal root, but immediately afterward from a different angle he is cutting with a sideways swing at the vertical stalk.
 See more »

 12 of 14 people found this review helpful.